-Generally, Object in recommender systems can be user, item (i.e., package in this paper) or relationship between users and items.
-A travel record shows that a user chose a package at a certain time, so that the travel record's feature-value pairs are built from the feature-value pairs of tourist, package, and the travel time.
-For example, Alice, who is referred in Section 1, one of her travel record can be represented as {Name:Alice, Age:20, Gender:female, Days:1, Area:Hong Kong, Season:summer, Year:2011}, where each feature-value pair is shown in the "feature:value" style.
+Generally, Object in recommender systems can be user, item (i.e., package in this article), or relationship between users and items.
+A travel record shows that a user chose a package at a certain time, so that the travel record's feature-value pairs are built from the feature-value pairs of tourist, package, and travel time.
+For example, for Alice, who is referred to in Section 1, one of her travel records can be represented as {Name:Alice, Age:20, Gender:female, Days:1, Area:Hong Kong, Season:summer, Year:2011}, where each feature-value pair is shown in the "feature:value" style.

-Based on the above definitions, all types of features can be represented simultaneously and uniformly, and new feature-value pairs could be added dynamically and naturally.
-Meanwhile, in this way, the contributions of all the feature-value pairs for each Object can be computed, rather than considering them case-by-case.
+Based on these definitions, all types of features can be represented simultaneously and uniformly, and new feature-value pairs could be added dynamically and naturally.
+Meanwhile, in this way, the contributions of all the feature-value pairs for each Object can be computed, rather than considering them case by case.
 It is obvious that the way to discover the relationships/similarities among Objects is the most important step.
-A common method is to directly compute the similarity of their feature-value pairs, but it ignores the possible relations among these feature-value pairs.
-For this reason, we propose two different models, the Object-oriented Topic Model (OTM) and the Object-oriented Bayesian Network (OBN), to capture both the relationships among Objects and the latent relations among these feature-value pairs.
-Both of the models are proven to be effective in the experiments.
-Note that these two models also have their own unique characters, OTM can help developers select useful features, while OBN has better recommendation results and consumes fewer computing resources.
-In the following three sections, we first propose the OTM and OBN models respectively, and then present the whole working process of the ORS framework based on OTM or OBN.
-For the purpose of illustration, Table III lists some mathematical notations.
+A common method is to directly compute the similarity of tourists feature-value pairs, but it ignores the possible relations among these feature-value pairs.
+For this